How to Create a Direct Download Link for Any File

 This URL will download the file directly when clicked.

 Virus scan interruption: For files larger than approximately 100MB, Google cannot complete its virus scan.
 Instead of a direct download, users see a warning page asking them to confirm the download.
-This breaks automation and adds friction for legitimate large files.
+This breaks automation and adds friction even for legitimate large files.
+As of early 2026, this 100MB threshold remains in effect.

 Bandwidth quotas: Google Drive imposes download limits based on file popularity.
-If too many people download your file in a short period, Google blocks access with a "Sorry, you can't view or download this file" message.
-There is no warning, no workaround, and no clear documentation of the exact limits.
+If too many people download your file in a short period, Google blocks access with a "you can't view or download this file" error.
+There is no warning before it happens and no documented limit to avoid.

 Google Docs limitation: This method only works for uploaded files.
-Documents created natively in Google Docs, Sheets, or Slides cannot be converted to direct download links because they do not exist as discrete files.
+Documents created natively in Google Docs, Sheets, or Slides cannot be converted to direct download links because they do not exist as discrete files on Drive.

 How to Create Dropbox Direct Download Links

-Dropbox direct links are simpler to create than Google Drive links, but they come with their own set of restrictions that affect professional use.
+Dropbox direct links are simpler to create than Google Drive links, but they come with their own restrictions.

 Method 1: Change the Query Parameter